Only when we are brave enough to explore the darkness will we discover the infinite power of our light.”

 - Promoting social and emotional development

-challenges in a way that feels natural and engaging to them.
+Creative Arts Therapy provides a safe and supportive environment where young people can explore their feelings, develop coping strategies, and work through challenges in a way that feels natural and engaging to them.

-If you're unsure whether play therapy is the right approach for your child, together, we can discuss their difficulties holistically.
+If you're unsure whether creative therapy is the right approach for your child, together, we can discuss their difficulties holistically.
 This can be helpful in supporting your decision on the level of support which may be required.
 This process can provide you clarity on the best way forward.

-Determining The Need for Play Therapy
+Determining The Need for Therapy

-If you’re considering play therapy for your child, it’s important to assess the severity and
+If you’re considering therapy for your child, it’s important to assess the severity and nature of their challenges.

 For mild issues, therapeutic play or filial play (involving parents directly) might be beneficial.